Last Updated on December 13, 2023

-This past Thanksgiving we took our grandchildren to Italy to do just that.
+One Thanksgiving, we took our grandchildren and their parents to Italy to do just that.
 One of the highlights of that trip was a cooking class just outside Florence, one of the top places to visit in Italy.

 Our grandchildren travel more than most kids, with much of their travel on cruise ships.

-We wanted, though, to provide them a taste of another culture, in this case Italy, beyond that normally experienced during on a one- or two-day shore excursion.
+We wanted to provide them a taste of another culture, in this case, Italy, beyond that typically experienced during a one- or two-day shore excursion.

-My husband came up with the idea that the six of us – my husband and myself, teenagers Megan (17) and Ryan (15), and their parents – take a cooking class in Florence.
-It turned out to be not just a class but also a great experience for all of us.
+My husband suggested that the six of us – my husband and myself, teenagers Megan (17) and Ryan (15), and their parents – take a cooking class in Florence, a city renown for its food and restaurants.
+It turned out to be not just a class but also a fantastic experience for all of us.

 We booked our class through Walkabout Florence, a small tour company in Tuscany that we discovered online in a search for “cooking classes in Florence, Italy.”
-One of the tours Walkabout offered was a small group-cooking class at a farmhouse in the Tuscan countryside, a tour which promised we’d “learn to cook as Tuscan grandmas and mums do every day in their kitchens for their families.”
+One of the tours Walkabout offered was a small group-cooking class at a farmhouse in the countryside outside Florence, a tour which promised we’d “learn to cook as Tuscan grandmas and mums do every day in their kitchens for their families.”

 Our tour began at 9:45 in the morning at the offices of Walkabout Tours, thankfully centrally located only a block away from the Palazzo Vecchio.
-There we met Mara our tour guide, a young, energetic women, who was fluent in English.
+There we met Mara, our tour guide, a young, energetic woman fluent in English.

 Mara signed us in, asked us a little about ourselves, and was intrigued by the fact that we were a three-generation family traveling together.
-Ten other people, all also from the States and who had different but equally interesting stories, soon joined us.
+Ten other people, all from the States and with different but equally interesting stories, soon joined us.